winonasalvo/csvsisv1/README.md

-# CCC151 SSIS Final Project
+# CCC151 CVSIS Final Project
 Overview
 This project is an application developed as a final project for CCC151 - Information Management.The application utilizes CSV files as its database source.